7 Questions to Ask When Choosing Your Child’s Therapist

 Are you looking for a child therapist?
-Symmetry Counseling has a variety of therapists who provide child and adolescent therapy, including Amanda Gregory, Alexandra Fliess, Leanna Stockard, and Ann Edgington.
+Symmetry Counseling has a variety of therapists who provide child and adolescent therapy, including Amanda Gregory and Alexandra Fliess.
 In addition, Shannon Duffy, Andrew McNaughton, and Jonah Waseberg provide adolescent therapy.
 Contact Symmetry Counseling and request a free consultation with any of these therapists.

 Written by Kara Thompson-Miller, Licensed Clinical Social Worker: January 2023 “Why is it so hard to like my body?”: A unassumingly complex question that has been asked by many clients in many different variations, but one that, nonetheless, tends…Read More